Russian trolls boosted voter fraud fears months before election

-Russian trolls circulated hoaxes on Twitter about the validity of the U.S. presidential election result for months before the election even took place, according to new NBC analysis.
+Russian trolls used Twitter to challenge the validity of the U.S. presidential election months before it took place, according to new NBC News analysis.

 Related: Russian Trolls Duped Global Media And Nearly 40 Celebrities